3 months by cncdivi

 Extra Credit: What is Swarf Milling?

 The term “Swarf Milling” refers to a type of 5-Axis milling toolpath.
-With Swarf Milling, the tool is positioned so milling is being done by keep the tool so its side is always tangent to the surface being machined.
+With Swarf Milling, the tool is positioned so milling is being done by keeping the tool so its side is always tangent to the surface being machined.
 Another term for Swarf Milling is Flank Milling.

 Like what you read on CNCCookbook?